The Commonplace

 0.12

 Across all sectors, there is a steady excess of the effect of creating new tasks over the effect of automation (i.e., task-creation effects exceed automation effects), reflecting the specifics of a resource-dependent economy with a shortage of qualified personnel.
-Employment positive high net effect: task creation vs automation
+Employment positive net effect: task creation vs automation

 0.12

 The results confirm the expediency of concentrating government support on a limited number of industries with the greatest potential for structural transformation.
-Governance And Regulation positive high policy expediency for targeted government support
+Governance And Regulation positive policy expediency for targeted government support

 0.06

 The study's methodological framework integrates the Bass model of innovation diffusion, an expanded production function with endogenous technological progress and the task-oriented Acemoglu–Restrepo approach, plus a multi-criteria system of industry prioritisation.
-Other null_result high methodological framework (model components)
+Other null_result methodological framework (model components)

 0.2

 The empirical basis of the study is industry data from the Bureau of National Statistics of the Republic of Kazakhstan for 2020–2024.
-Other null_result high data source and period used
+Other null_result data source and period used

 industry data, Bureau of National Statistics of the Republic of Kazakhstan, 2020–2024